Skip to main content

 What actually changed

-For years, ranking advice centred on keyword density and exact-match phrases.
+For years, SEO advice boiled down to one grim ritual: pick a phrase, then repeat it until your copy read like a ransom note.
 That era is over.
-Google introduced its BERT language model in 2019 and the MUM model in 2021, both built to understand the intent behind a search rather than match strings of text.
-The search engine now reads a page the way a person would.
+Google rolled out its BERT language model in 2019 and MUM in 2021, both built to understand the intent behind a search rather than match strings of text.
+The search engine now reads a page much the way a person does — and for any business in Melbourne still being sold "keyword density" by an agency, that is the memo.

-The practical result: stuffing a page with repeated phrases no longer helps, and often hurts.
-Google's own guidance on its helpful content documentation is explicit — write for people, not for a keyword count.
+The practical upshot: cramming a page with a repeated phrase no longer helps, and often actively hurts.
+Google's own guidance on helpful content says it plainly — write for people, not for a keyword counter.

 What technical SEO rewards instead

-Three things carry weight now.
-First, content that answers a question completely, in plain language.
-Second, a clear structure search engines can parse — proper headings, descriptive links, and structured data.
-Third, a fast, stable page that works on a phone.
+Three things carry the weight now.
+Content that answers a real question completely, in plain language.
+A structure search engines can parse — proper headings, descriptive links, structured data.
+And a fast, stable page that behaves itself on a phone.

-• Group related pages into topic clusters and link them together.
+• Group related pages into topic clusters and link them together so the whole site reads as an authority on a subject, not a scatter of one-off posts.

-• Mark up pages with structured data so engines understand what each page is.
+• Mark pages up with structured data so engines know exactly what each one is — an article, a service, a business.

 How we approach SEO in Melbourne

-Good SEO is ongoing work, not a one-off audit.
+Good SEO is ongoing work, not a one-off audit you frame and hang on the wall.
 We treat it as a retained service: technical fixes, content that earns its rankings, and monthly reporting from Search Console and analytics so you can see what is actually moving.
 If that is the kind of partnership you are after, our SEO & Content service is built for exactly this — ongoing search work for the businesses we partner with across Melbourne and Australia.